 During the 2013-2015 program cycle, the CaliforniaFIRST PACE program was authorized in most of MCE's service area.
-Participation data for Marin shows that there have been 183 residential PACE applications received by the CaliforniaFIRST program, with 58 projects funded and/or under construction (as of Q2 2015).22 There are now five PACE providers authorized within Marin County,
+Participation data for Marin shows that there have been 183 residential PACE applications received by the CaliforniaFIRST program, with 58 projects funded and/or under construction (as of Q2 2015).22 There are now five PACE providers authorized within Marin County, where MCE serves as a lead generator, liaison and impartial advisor in the Open PACE marketplace.23 MCE is also tracking and supporting the spread of PACE to other jurisdictions within its service area.

-" Behavioral Programs.
+Behavioral Programs.
 Behavioral programs offer an untapped area of energy conservation activities.
 While the definition of a behavioral program has been limited in California to energy report style programs, there are many other activities that could be employed to influence energy consumption behavior.
 Emerging devices that communicate a home's energy usage to a web-based dashboard have increased the ability for homeowners to understand and control their energy usage.
 Pilot programs have been explored in this area with increasing frequency throughout the past few years in California.